bigspring/monolith-videos/README.md

 * Custom field for video link
 * Index view with grid of videos, with auto-generated featured image
 * Single video page with automatically embedded responsive video
+* Possibly use the video thumbs embed plugin